 Architect by degree and banquet server by recession, I bike commute daily within downtown Los Angeles.
 I have owned a bike and commuted while living months at a time in Cleveland, OH; Cincinnati, OH; Copenhagen, Denmark; Berkeley, CA; and Taos, NM.

 I’m on my 3rd road bike since 2005 and her name is Igriega (because it sounds like “egret” and it is my favorite Spanish word – she makes me fly past the egrets that wade in the LA River along many of my weekend warrior rides).
 She is a solid carbon fiber Trek Madone and the bike of my dreams.
 She soars me through the heavy clouds (cough cough *smog*) of LA.

-I also own a less momentous Iron Horse mountain bike for non-road friendly treks.
+I also own a less momentous Iron Horse mountain bike (which is a great bike for seniors) for non-road friendly treks.